open-company/open-company-change/README.md

 }
 ```

-The meaning of each item above is that the user specified by the `user-id` last saw the container specified by the
-`container-id` at the `change-at` time, and this record will expire and be removed from DynamoDB at `ttl` time
-(configured by `seen-ttl` in `config.clj`.
+The meaning of each item above is that the user specified by the `user_id` last saw the item specified by the `item_id` in the container specified by the `container_id` at the `change_at` time, and this record will expire and be removed from DynamoDB at `ttl` time (configured by `seen-ttl` in `config.clj`.

-Optionally, items in the `seen` table will also have an `item_id` which indicates they did not see the entire container, but just the item specified by `item_id`.
+Sometimes the `item_id` is a specific value which indicates they saw the entire container.

 ### SQS Messaging